PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

-Still in dev, will add a doc later!
-I was able to deploy if you want to have a look, but there's still some small issues to fix.
+Fully operational, let me know if you have some problems or issues.

 This repository is a fork from the V.2 version (next-js app router) of [Tailwind Nextjs Starter Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) with internationalization.